• Home

 (Please double check dates and times.
 They sometimes change.)

- Wild Hearts Gallery exhibit, “The Language of Trees,” featuring the work of Dana Patterson Roth.
-Now through September 28.
+• Wild Hearts Gallery exhibit, “Enchanted Forest,” featuring the work of Alfons Schuster, Michael and Sandy Kadisak, and Katie Thomas.
+Now through December 28.
 Homesteads Village (Merc complex).

- Placitas Artists Series concert, 3 pm, October 19, featuring classical guitar works by the Volterra Project Trio.
+• Placitas Artists Series concert, 3 pm, January 11, featuring Zuill Bailey, solo cello.
 Las Placitas Presbyterian Church.
 Art exhibit, 2 pm pre-concert talk, and reception for the artists before each concert.
-More information and tickets now available at www.placitasarts.org or at the door if the concert is not sold out.
+More information and tickets available at www.placitasarts.org or at the door if the concert is not sold out.

- Dance Out!
+• Dance Out!
 A chance to boogie at the Placitas Community Library, featuring DJ Ken Grimes.
-The first Friday of every month, 5:30 pm.
+Usually the first Friday of every month, but January 9 for next month.
+5:30-7 pm..

 If you are planning or know about an event and want it shared on this site, please contact us at [email protected]